Open Access

 Non-dimensional operating and geometric input parameters for two-lobe non-recessed hybrid journal bearing [8,9,26,29,30,36].

 The three-dimensional contour plots of fluid film pressure distribution for circular/non-circular textured/non-textured hole-entry hybrid journal bearing are illustrated in Figures 79.
-Figures 79 show the value of maximum fluid film pressure increase with an increase in the value of couple stress parameter for all types of bearing configurations.
+Figures 79 show the value of maximum fluid film pressure Mathematical equation increase with an increase in the value of couple stress parameter Mathematical equation for all types of bearing configurations.
 It can be concluded that the additives with larger chain length molecules, enhances the load carrying capacity of the bearing.
-Further, it has been observed that the two-lobe journal bearing increases the value of with respect to circular journal bearing.
+Further, it has been observed that the two-lobe journal bearing increases the value of Mathematical equation with respect to circular journal bearing.
 The reason is that the two-lobe journal bearing gives a more convergent gap at the bottom of the bearing.
-From Figures 79, it can also be seen that the textured journal bearing reduces the value of for Newtonian and couple stress lubricant , respectively.
-Whereas the couple stress lubricant lubricated journal bearing enhanced the value of for both textured and non-textured journal bearing.
-For the given value of , when the two-lobe (δ = 1.1) non-recessed hole-entry hybrid journal bearing lubricates with couple stress lubricant , the value of gets enhanced by 21.7% and 15.4% for textured and non-textured journal bearing, respectively, over a circular journal bearing lubricating with Newtonian lubricant.
+From Figures 79, it can also be seen that the textured journal bearing reduces the value of Mathematical equation for Newtonian and couple stress lubricant Mathematical equation, respectively.
+Whereas the couple stress lubricant Mathematical equation lubricated journal bearing enhanced the value of Mathematical equation for both textured and non-textured journal bearing.
+For the given value of Mathematical equation, when the two-lobe (δ = 1.1) non-recessed hole-entry hybrid journal bearing lubricates with couple stress lubricant Mathematical equation, the value of Mathematical equation gets enhanced by 21.7% and 15.4% for textured and non-textured journal bearing, respectively, over a circular journal bearing lubricating with Newtonian lubricant.

-Pressure contour for non-recessed hybrid journal bearing operating with Newtonian lubricant .
+Pressure contour for non-recessed hybrid journal bearing operating with Newtonian lubricant Mathematical equation.

-Pressure contour for non-recessed hybrid journal bearing operating with couple stress lubricant .
+Pressure contour for non-recessed hybrid journal bearing operating with couple stress lubricant Mathematical equation.

-Pressure contour for non-recessed hybrid journal bearing operating with couple stress lubricant .
+Pressure contour for non-recessed hybrid journal bearing operating with couple stress lubricant Mathematical equation.

-Variation of minimum fluid film thickness with load carrying capacity .
+Variation of minimum fluid film thickness Mathematical equation with load carrying capacity Mathematical equation.

-Variation of bearing flow with load carrying capacity .
+Variation of bearing flow Mathematical equation with load carrying capacity Mathematical equation.

-Variation of frictional torque with load carrying capacity .
+Variation of frictional torque Mathematical equation with load carrying capacity Mathematical equation.

 4.5 Influence on attitude angle (ϕ)

-Variation of attitude angle (ϕ) with load carrying capacity .
+Variation of attitude angle (ϕ) with load carrying capacity Mathematical equation.

-Variation of fluid film stiffness coefficient with load carrying capacity .
+Variation of fluid film stiffness coefficient Mathematical equation with load carrying capacity Mathematical equation.

-Variation of fluid film stiffness coefficient with load carrying capacity .
+Variation of fluid film stiffness coefficient Mathematical equation with load carrying capacity Mathematical equation.

-Variation of fluid film damping coefficient with load carrying capacity .
+Variation of fluid film damping coefficient Mathematical equation with load carrying capacity Mathematical equation.

-Variation of fluid film damping coefficient with load carrying capacity .
+Variation of fluid film damping coefficient Mathematical equation with load carrying capacity Mathematical equation.

-Figure 18 depicts the variation of stability threshold speed margin with respect to the load carrying capacity .
-The computed result in Figure 18 indicates that the textured journal bearing provides the greater value of for both circular and two-lobe journal bearing.
-Similarly, the two-lobe (δ = 1.1) journal bearing gives better stability threshold speed margin for both textured and non-textured journal bearing than that of circular journal bearing.
-From Figure 18, it may also be noticed that the influence of couple stress lubricant behaviour and non-circular profile of bearing is significantly more in the value of of textured journal bearing than that of non-textured journal bearing.
-Further, it can be seen that the value of threshold speed margin increases with increasing the value of couple stress parameter .
-The value of threshold speed depends on the value of bearing rotor dynamic coefficients.
-As the values of bearing dynamic coefficients get affected due to couple stress parameter .
+Figure 18 depicts the variation of stability threshold speed margin Mathematical equation with respect to the load carrying capacity Mathematical equation.
+The computed result in Figure 18 indicates that the textured journal bearing provides the greater value of Mathematical equation for both circular and two-lobe journal bearing.
+Similarly, the two-lobe (δ = 1.1) journal bearing gives better stability threshold speed margin Mathematical equation for both textured and non-textured journal bearing than that of circular journal bearing.
+From Figure 18, it may also be noticed that the influence of couple stress lubricant behaviour and non-circular profile of bearing is significantly more in the value of Mathematical equation of textured journal bearing than that of non-textured journal bearing.
+Further, it can be seen that the value of threshold speed margin Mathematical equation increases with increasing the value of couple stress parameter Mathematical equation.
+The value of threshold speed Mathematical equation depends on the value of bearing rotor dynamic coefficients.
+As the values of bearing dynamic coefficients get affected due to couple stress parameter Mathematical equation.
 Hence, the bearing stability speed margin is bound to change.
-For the non-recessed hybrid journal bearing, the textured two-lobe (δ = 1.1) bearing lubricating with couple stress lubricant gives the highest stability parameter over the other journal bearing configurations.
-When the two-lobe (δ = 1.1) journal bearing operates with couple stress lubricant , the percentage increment in the value of is found to be of the order of 12–12.7% and 2.2–2.5% for textured and non-textured journal bearing with respect to corresponding bearing operating with Newtonian lubricant.
-To design an efficient stable journal bearing, the following trend may follow: , and .
+For the non-recessed hybrid journal bearing, the textured two-lobe (δ = 1.1) bearing lubricating with couple stress lubricant Mathematical equation gives the highest stability parameter over the other journal bearing configurations.
+When the two-lobe (δ = 1.1) journal bearing operates with couple stress lubricant Mathematical equation, the percentage increment in the value of Mathematical equation is found to be of the order of 12–12.7% and 2.2–2.5% for textured and non-textured journal bearing with respect to corresponding bearing operating with Newtonian lubricant.
+To design an efficient stable journal bearing, the following trend may follow: Mathematical equation, Mathematical equation and Mathematical equation.

 Furthermore, Figure 19 shows the linear journal motion trajectories for circular/non-circular textured/non-textured journal bearings.
 From Figure 19, it may be revealed that the textured bearing surfaces traces a small orbit for come back from disturbed journal centre position to equilibrium journal centre position in comparison to non-textured journal bearing.
 Smaller whirl orbit size indicates that journal centre fluctuates around its equilibrium position with lower amplitude of vibration.
 It has been also noticed that the use of couple stress lubricant and non-circular profile on bearing gives small locus of journal centre and settles down quickly to equilibrium position of journal centre.
 Hence, based on simulated trajectories, we can say that the couple stress lubricant lubricated textured two-lobe (δ = 1.1) textured journal bearing is highly beneficial from stability point of view.

 The comparative performance of two-lobe textured hybrid journal bearing against non-textured circular journal bearing considering the influence of couple stress lubricant is presented in Table 3.
-It has been noticed that the two-lobe textured journal bearing lubricated with couple stress lubricant provides improved performance with respect to circular non-textured journal bearing.
-However, at a chosen value of external load , the two-lobe textured journal bearing operating with couple stress lubricant gives enhancement in the value of stability threshold speed margin with 38.14% as compared to base journal bearing as seen in Table 3.
+It has been noticed that the two-lobe textured journal bearing lubricated with couple stress lubricant Mathematical equation provides improved performance with respect to circular non-textured journal bearing.
+However, at a chosen value of external load Mathematical equation, the two-lobe textured journal bearing operating with couple stress lubricant Mathematical equation gives enhancement in the value of stability threshold speed margin Mathematical equation with 38.14% as compared to base journal bearing as seen in Table 3.

-Variation of stability threshold margin with load carrying capacity .
+Variation of stability threshold margin Mathematical equation with load carrying capacity Mathematical equation.

 Trajectories for journal centre motion of hole-entry hybrid journal bearing.